OS version end-of-life indicators and filters

 EOL indicators can be seen and used in these locations:

 Where?
-Assets page > Hosts
+Assets page > Select Host as Asset Type

-EOL Indicator: Asset detail card shows EOL date
+EOL Indicator: Asset detail card shows EOL date.

-How Vulcan determines the EOL of OS version
+How Vulcan Cyber ExposureOS determines the EOL of OS version

-Vulcan Cyber uses a reliable open-source project called endoflife.date to pull important EOL indicators for assets type Host and present it on the Vulcan Platform.
-The site includes general knowledge regarding operating systems versioning, maintenance policies, and support levels.
-The site also provides an API to query the End-of-Life data of each OS version.
+Vulcan Cyber ExposureOS uses a reliable open-source project called end-of-life.date to pull important EOL indicators for assets of the type Host and present them on the Vulcan Cyber ExposureOS platform.
+The site provides general knowledge regarding operating system versioning, maintenance policies, and support levels and provides an API to query the End-of-Life data of each OS version.

-Vulcan determines the EOL of each OS version according to the following Support EOL policies:
+Vulcan Cyber ExposureOS determines the EOL of each OS version according to the following Support EOL policies:

-Operating System | EOL Indicator in the Vulcan Platform |
+Operating System | EOL Indicator in the Vulcan Cyber ExposureOS platform |

-The Vulcan OS EOL indicator is the Standard Support end date.
+The Vulcan Cyber ExposureOS OS EOL indicator is the Standard Support end date.

 For LTS versions, Standard Support ends after five years.